conroysj/od-api/README.md

 ### TODOs

-- Import CSV and parse it into an SQL database to allow for more efficient, faster queries of relational data
+- Import CSV and parse it into an SQL database to allow for more efficient, faster queries of relational data.
-- Expand test coverage
+- Expand test coverage.
-- Build out 'OPTIONS' request routing to provide API information
+- Build out 'OPTIONS' request routing to provide API information.
-- Implement logging middleware
+- Implement logging middleware.